SimaticResearchActivity/FBAE/README.md

     - *Communication layer* ==> *Algorithm layer*

          - When *CommunicationLayer* is fully initailized, it calls `AlgoLayer::callbackInitDone()`.
-         - When *Communication layer* receives a message, it calls `AlgoLayer::callbackHandleMessage()` method.
+         - When *Communication layer* receives a message, it calls `AlgoLayer::callbackReceive()` method.
          - Note:
-           1. *CommunicationLayer* guarantees that there is no call to `AlgoLayer::callbackHandleMessage()` before `AlgoLayer::callbackInitDone()` is done executing.
+           1. *CommunicationLayer* guarantees that there is no call to `AlgoLayer::callbackReceive()` before `AlgoLayer::callbackInitDone()` is done executing.
-           2. Even if it may be multithreaded, *CommunicationLayer* guarantees that there will never be simultaneous calls to `AlgoLayer::callbackHandleMessage()`.
+           2. Even if it may be multithreaded, *CommunicationLayer* guarantees that there will never be simultaneous calls to `AlgoLayer::callbackReceive()`.

 ### Adding another Total-Order broadcast algorithm